WikstromS/familytreebrowser/README.md

 # The most important parts in the code

 I think the most important parts are:
-    1. The part to properly deserialize the json and build my list using the Henkilo constructor.
+    1. The part to properly deserialize the json and build my list using the Person constructor.
     2. The Main loop for checking input arguments.
 This is something I have never done before.
     3. I tried to stay true to OOP practices but I am sure this is not perfect or optimized.